 A GBA reader named Inverter0815 lives in a two-story colonial in New Jersey that’s hard to keep comfortable in summer.
-In order to get the three upstairs bedrooms down to a relatively comfortable 75° in July and August, Inverter must set the thermostat on his single-zone 2 1/2-ton air conditioner to 67°.
+In order to get the three upstairs bedrooms down to a relatively comfortable 75°F in July and August, Inverter must set the thermostat on his single-zone 2 1/2-ton air conditioner to 67°F.

 An HVAC contractor has taken a look at the house and has a recommendation, Inverter explains in this Q&A post: install two Mitsubishi SEZ model ducted minisplits in the attic.
 One will cool the master bedroom, the other will cool the two bedrooms where Inverter’s children sleep.